sapegin/tamia/Readme.md

 * Fluid grid.
 * Sprites (manual or generated) with Retina support.
-* Links with three types of underlining: text-decoration, border-buttom and linear-gradient.
+* Links with three types of underlining: text-decoration, border-bottom and linear-gradient.
 * Sticky footer.
 * Debug helpers.
 * Lot of useful mixins.